 A popular West Elm alternative among decorators and home owners alike, they are known for their superior quality, excellent customer service, and fair prices thanks to their direct-to-consumer sales model.

 Plus, they offer free delivery on orders over $999.

 Amazon has become so gigantic that it’s basically a competitor for nearly every kind of retail store, so I’d be remiss not to include it on a list of stores like West Elm.

-When it comes to home decor and furniture, Target’s offering isn’t quite as big as Amazon (whose is?), but still big enough to offer an array of styles and price points.
+When it comes to home decor and furniture, Target’s offering isn’t quite as big as Amazon.

 As with clothes, Nordstrom Rack carries a lot of the same big-name brands as the flagship store, but because they carry last year’s models, you can often score pieces at a fraction of the full price.

 Ashley Homestore makes the list of cheaper stores like West Elm because their pricing options are nearly as wide ranging as their products.

 They carry a wide range of both high-end products (with the price tags to match) and more affordable options.